awang02/MKS21X-FinalProject/README.md

 1/18/18
  I made a new toStringBoard method which covers all the cells (hides mines and numbers).
 Now I'm in the process of connecting lanterna to this code.
 I also made improvements in the initialization of the board.
-Inputting dimensions and number of mines works reliabley now.
+Inputting dimensions and number of mines works reliably now.